paddyw11/paiges-books/README.md

 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 -   [Bootstrap](https://getbootstrap.com/) was used to build responsive web page
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
--   [GitHub:](https://github.com/) has been utilied as the respository for the project code after being pushed from Git.
+-   [GitHub:](https://github.com/) has been utilised as the repository for the project code after being pushed from Git.
 In addition, for this project GitHub was used for the agile development aspect through the use of User Stories (GitHub Issues) and tracking their progress on a Kanban board.
 -   [Django v4.2](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application. s
 -   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication.
 -   [Pillow](https://pillow.readthedocs.io/en/stable/index.html) - Python Imaging Library used for image handling
--   [jquery library](https://code.jquery.com/jquery-3.4.1.min.js) - for various pieces of functionality including adding and removing items from the shopping cart and handling the increment and decrement of the quantity control.
+-   [jQuery library](https://code.jquery.com/jquery-3.4.1.min.js) - for various pieces of functionality including adding and removing items from the shopping cart and handling the increment and decrement of the quantity control.
 -   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering.
 -   [Stripe](https://js.stripe.com/v3/) used for secure payments (referenced in base.html).
 -   [Django Countries](https://pypi.org/project/django-countries/) used on checkout page to pass valid country code to Stripe.